Cantexinho/message-relay/README.md

   Auth:
   - Oauth2 JWT authentication for callin event-consumer.
 Storing username and password of event-propagator in env variables as it is the only service we want to authenticate.

+  Notes:
+   - Due to docker-compose context limitation we can only take data.json with the use of volumes.
+  I have placed data.json in event-propagator context for testing purposes, but if needed I have commented how we can pull data using absolute path in docker-compose